Turn animal by-products into high valuable proteins and Fats

 Create the best nutrient values

 Mavitec’s rendering systems recycle animal by-products that are not intented for human consumption, such as poultry by-products, red meat by-products and fish by-products.
 The way of processing determines the value of the end-products.
 After rendering, the materials are much more resistant to spoiling.
 The bone and protein becomes dry particles known as meat and bone meal.
-Mavitec rendering solutions create the best possible end-products for:
+Mavitec creates the following high value end-products:

 • Meat and bone meal